-Basketball Offense - Kansas Zone PlaysBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Offense - Kansas Zone PlaysBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Coach Bill Self

-Play #1Here we actually start with O5 at the high post.
-In the diagram A below, O1 passes to O3 and cuts around O5 and through to the opposite corner.
+Play #1This play actually start with O5 at the high post.
+O1 passes to O3 (diagram A) and cuts around O5 and through to the opposite corner.
 O5 steps out and gets the pass from O3 (diagram B).
 O5 passes to O2, and O2 passes to O1 in the corner.
 O5 cuts to the ballside elbow and could get the pass here from O1.
 If so, O5 looks to pass inside to O4 who seals off the low defender.

 Optionally, O1 could pass to O4 on the block.
 When this happens, O5 dives across the lane to the weakside block, looking for a pass from O4 and the inside shot (diagram C).